wilcoxky/sample-weather-app/README.md

 ### React, Vite
 In order to have hot reloading and a build process for the frontend I chose to use Vite.
 With the [vite-ruby-plugin](https://github.com/ElMassimo/vite_ruby) we can leverage the hot reloading of Vite and have a build process for production.
 With React being my frontend framework of choice, this was the best option.
 Along with the ability to use libraries like `@tanstack/react-router` and `@tanstack/react-query` which are both allow for quick development with TypeScript support to help scale.

-### Tailwind, DaisyUI
+### Tailwind, Shadcn
 I chose to use Tailwind over a framework like Bootstrap due to the flexibility and the ability to have custom CSS.
-With DaisyUI we get a UI library that is styled with Tailwind that is very easy to use and customize.
+With Shadcn we get a UI library that is styled with Tailwind that is very easy to use and customize.

 ### Rails Structure
 A bulk of the business logic is handled within services located in the `app/lib` directory.
 This is a decision I made to keep the controllers slim, and handle most of the logic within the services.
 I prefer to keep the controllers as a thin layer that just delegates to the services.
 This also allows for easy testing of the services.